TBD54566975/technical-steering-committee/rfcs/rfc-0002/README.md

 * Charters should be as explicit as possible in describing deliverables and their acceptance criteria to promote a shared understanding of determining when a work item is to be considered complete.

-* Working Groups shall share updates through the TSC via the Working Group DRI.
+* Working Groups shall share updates through the TSC via the Working Group Directly Responsible Individual (DRI).
 Working Groups shall adhere to the TSC's recommendations on regular reviews (whether monthly, quarterly, or on another timeline).

 * Working Group shall ensure that all activities are well-documented: keeping meeting minutes, decision logs, and transparent progress reports, which can all be facilitated through GitHub.